supabase-community/supabase-kt/README.md

 # Installation

-The library will be on maven central after Authentication is implemented.
+The library will be on maven central soon.

 # Credits